Miltos-90/ECG_Signal_Classification/README.md

-# Classification of Electrocardiogram signals
+# Classifying Electrocardiogram signals with wavelets and lightGBM

 In the following we will classify ECG signals using the [MIT-BIH Arrthymia database](https://ecg.mit.edu/) compiled by MIT.